lumunge/100-days-of-code/Datastructures/HashTables/README.md

             - U -> set of all possible keys (universe).
             - Universal family -> a set of hash functions whereby any two keys in the universe have a small probability of collision.(deterministic)
+            - Selecting random hash functions from the set of deterministic hash functions and select on function and use it through out the whole algorithms
+            - Time = O(1 + load factor(alpha)) == constant time!!
+              load factor -> ratio of number of keys to size of allocated hash table(cardinality)
+            - Choosing size of hash table: load factor  =  0.5 < alpha < 1 O(n) memory
+                                                O(1+alpha) time
+                What about dynamic tables:
+                    - Dymanic arrays idea -> resize hash table when alpha becomes too large -> choose new hash function to rehash all objects

+            - PSEUDOCODE:
+               //keeping load factor below n
+                Rehash(T): Time == O(n)
+                    loadFactor <- T.numberOfKeys / T.size
+                    if loadFactor > n:
+                        create Tnew of size*2 * T.size
+                        choose newHash with Tnew.size cardinality
+                        For each object O in T:
+                        insert O in Tnew using newHash
+                    T <- Tnew
+                    hash <- newHash

+            - Rehashing happens rarely so armotized runnng time for each operation in the hash table is still constant.

+        - HASHING INTEGERS
+            - Sample phone numbers with length 7
+            - 148-23-90 --> 1482390
+            - Choose big prime number 10^7 (1000023) (p)
+            - Choose hash table size m = 1000 (m)
+            - Create a universe of hash functions. (universal family)
+            - Hp = {    a, b
+                      h      (x) = ((ax + b) mod p) mod m p                                  }

+                        a, b: 1 <= a <= p - 1
+                              0 <= b <= p - 1
+            - p(p - 1) --> size of universal family.

+            - Eg:
+                hashing 148-25-67 --> 1482567

+                     34, 2              a = 34
+                h = h                   b = 2
+                      10 000 019        x = 1482567
+                                        m = 1000

+                soln:
+                    (34 * 1482567 + 2) mod 10000019 = 407185
+                    407185 mod 1000 = 185

+                    h(x) = 185

+                    -> any value of hash function will be between 0 - 999

+            - General Case:
+                -> define max length of phone number -> convert phone number to integers from 0 - 10^L - 1
+                -> Choose p > 10^L
+                - Choose hash table size m
+                -> Choose random hash function from universal family -> a - random number [1, p-1]
+                -> b - random number [-, p-1] a, b define hash function.

+        - HASHING STRINGS
+            - Map names to phone numbers
+            - Hash abitrary string of characters
+            - |S| -> length of string
+            - Use all caharcters to avoid collisions
+            - Convert each character to ASCII / UniCode
+            - Choose big prime number p
+            - Create universal family of hash functions using Polynomial Hashing

+            - PSEUDOCODE:
+                PolyHash(S, p, x): O(|S|) time, O(1) if string is bounded hash <- 0
+                    for i from |S|-1 down to 0:
+                        hash <- (hash * x + S[i]) mod p
+                    return hash

+            Iterations:
+                |S| = 3

+                hash = 0
+                hash = S[2] mod p
+                hash = S[1] + S[2]x mod p
+                hash = S[0] + S[1]x + S[2]x^2 mod p // polyminial hash function

+            - All hash functions in the universal family will have the cardinality p which is a very large number.
+            - Make cardinality of hash function to be small because it will be size of hash table
+            - Fixing Cardinaltity
+                -> Take string and apply random function from polynimial family -> Apply random function from universal family for integers to result -> Use the two functions through out the algorithm -> More formally...
+                -> Choose cardinality m and prime number p>m -> Choose a random hash function h from the polynomial hash family Pp -> Choose a random hash function h_int the universal family Hp for integers between 0 and p−1 .
+                -> Use hash function hm(x) = h_int(h(x))